 Gross-up, GST on fringe benefits, single rate, alternate rate, and attribution method choices belong in the review and calculation stage.
 The extraction file should provide the fields those calculations need, not bury them inside untraceable spreadsheet formulas.
 A reviewer should be able to filter the source rows, inspect the accepted taxable values, and see which method or rate assumption was applied.

-A useful extraction prompt for IR420 support might ask for one row per invoice line or benefit record, with columns for source file, page number, supplier, invoice number, invoice date, line description, GST-inclusive value, likely benefit type, employee or recipient if shown, allocation note, employee contribution if shown, and review flag.
-It should also ask the extraction to preserve ambiguous items rather than force a tax category when the document does not contain enough evidence.
+Before the next quarter, standardise the extraction template.
+A useful IR420 prompt asks for one row per invoice line or benefit record, with source file, page number, supplier, invoice number, invoice date, line description, GST-inclusive value, likely benefit type, employee or recipient if shown, allocation note, employee contribution if shown, and review flag.
+It should preserve ambiguous items rather than force a tax category when the document does not contain enough evidence.

 Extract invoice data to Excel with natural language prompts